What is leukemia

 This therapy uses drugs that focus on specific features of leukemia cells.
 Targeted therapies work by preventing blood cancer cells from multiplying and dividing, cutting off the blood supply needed for cells to live, or killing cells directly.

-Hematopoietic cell transplant hematopoietic cell transplant (also known as stem cell or bone marrow transplant)
+Hematopoietic cell transplant (also known as stem cell or bone marrow transplant)

 In the case when cells are taken from a different person (donor), the new immune system recognizes cancer cells as foreign cells and kills them (similar to ot